 Avoid waiving attorney's fees if the narcissist unreasonably increased your fees

 - There is a time and place for settlement and compromise and the courthouse steps may not be it.

-You can still settle the issues but that settlement does not mean you walk away from your fee request.
+- You can still settle the issues, but that settlement does not mean you walk away from your fee request.

-If the narcissist makes that waiver a condition of the settlement, speak with your attorney and assess the likelihood of winning.
+- If the narcissist makes that waiver a condition of the settlement, speak with your attorney and assess the likelihood of winning.